-If you want to move, remove or customize any of the provided segments, you can do that by updating the segment dictionary in the theme you want to customize.
+If you want to move, remove or customize any of the provided segments in the copy, you can do that by updating the segment dictionary in the theme you want to customize.
 A segment dictionary looks like this:

 '''

 {

 "name": "segment_name"

 ...

 }

 '''